CrystaJeffcoat/Personal-Portfolio/README.md

 ## My personal portfolio

-To view some of my work and find ways to contact and communicate with me, visit my website [portfolio](https://crystajeffcoat.github.io/Personal-Portfolio/)!
+To view some of my work and find ways to contact and communicate with me, visit my [portfolio](https://crystajeffcoat.github.io/Personal-Portfolio/)!